Tips to Measure the Performance of Matrix Multiplication Using oneMKL

 >gcc sgemm_cblas.cpp -fopenmp -lmkl_rt -osgemm_align -DMKL_ALIGN

-A leading dimension of matrix mxn, lda, is the distance between successive columns in memory, or stride between two rows.
+A leading dimension of matrix m x n, linear discriminant analysis or LDA, is the distance between successive columns in memory or stride between two rows.

-But as present processor use cache-cascading structure: set->cache line.
-In order to avoid the cache stall issue, we suggest to avoid leading dimension are multiples of 128, If ldim % 128 = 0, then add 16 to the leading dimension
+If the current procesor is using the cache-cascading structure (set > cache line), to avoid the cache stall issue, leading dimensions should be multiples of 128.
+For example, if ldim % 128 = 0, add 16 to the leading dimension.

 Generally, set the leading dimension to the following integer expression: